samuelgozi/emitter/README.md

 Receives two arguments:

 1. event name
-2. callback function that will be called with the data passed when the event is emmited.
+2. callback function that will be called with the data passed when the event is emitted.

 **Returns a function than when called will remove the event listener, or "unbind" the callback you passed if you will.**